 #5.
 Product or service reviews

 Whatever your magazine topic, there will be new products and services that can be reviewed.
-You can test the product or service yourself (or a reader) and write a review.
-You could start with products or services that you or team may already use.
+You (or a reader) could test the product or service and write a review.
+You could get started with products or services that you or the team already use.
 Another option is to become an affiliate or write a sponsored post for a product or service.

 #6.
 Behind the scenes

 Your readers will love finding out what goes on behind the scenes with your magazine and especially you as an editor.
-Depending on your team members, you could also ask them to write blog posts about what they do and their experiences if they cover any events or interviews.
+Depending on your team members, you could also ask them to write blog posts about what they do, especially if they cover events and interviews.

-A great example of this is my website with my editors diary on this website and various social media accounts.
+A great example of this is my ‘Editor’s diary’ and on my own social media accounts.

-We sometimes extend PHOTOSHOOTs magazine articles to a blog post, as contributors may send over some great behind-the-scenes images, that we cannot squeeze in.
+We sometimes extend PHOTOSHOOTs magazine articles to a blog post.
+As contributors may send over some great behind-the-scenes images, that we cannot squeeze into the printed issue.

 #7.
 Charity work